• Recipes Index

 Print

-Comforting and super simple, this Italian soup will be a go-to for nights when you have no idea what to make for dinner or when you have sick kids who need a good soup to help them feel better.
+Comforting and super simple, this Italian soup will be a go-to for nights when you have no idea what to make for dinner or when sick kids need a good soup to help them feel better.

 Author: Recipe from my friend, Toni